3Tamao3/DBD-Bloodweb-Auto-Leveling/README.md

-# DBD-auto-leveling
+# DBD-auto-leveling(Bloodweb)

 Dead By Daylight script for leveling up!
-Tired of wasting ur energy and time on left clicking on the bloodweb? then try this script c:
+Tired of wasting your energy and time on left clicking on the bloodweb? then try this script c:

 Info: You need to be atleast prestige 1 to unlock the automatic purchase bloodweb feature and you need to change ur settings to this: https://prnt.sc/Dd5-AV0zLaUq.
 After everything is done just open the Bloodweb and press F7 to start the script.
 If you want to stop the script just press F7 again.